kikuchy/ta_lib/README.md

 ### Warning

-Windows and Linux users need to build the ta-lib library from source and put the binary file in the `ta-lib` directory.
+Linux users need to copy pre-compiled so file or build the ta-lib library from source, and put the binary file in the `ta-lib` directory.

 ## Usage